Wake Forest University: Review & Facts

 High

-Wake Forest University provides study abroad programs and evening/weekend study opportunity, which is a wonderful option for those who work full-time.
+Wake Forest University offers study abroad programs and evening/weekend study opportunity, which is a wonderful option for those who work full-time.

 There are options for on-campus part-time employment at Wake Forest University, which allows students to cover some of the tuition expenses.
 Additionally, this school helps students to evaluate their career options and find a full-time job upon graduation.